NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 ## Decision Gates
 ### What are they and why do we have them?
-Each decision gate ensures that the project has properly investigated and developed the development, budgeting, and documentation appraoch required to move to the next phase in the project lifecycel for maximum return of value to both the funding sources of the project and the end user of Solution Product.
+Each decision gate ensures that the project has properly investigated and developed the development, budgeting, and documentation appraoch required to move to the next phase in the project lifecycle for maximum return of value to both the funding sources of the project and the end user of Solution Product.

 ### Authority to Proceed
-The Authority to Proceed Decision Gate (AtP DG) is a focused review of the inital project documentation to determine the solution project’s readiness to proceed to Formulation and document the decision.
+The Authority to Proceed Decision Gate (AtP DG) is a focused review of the inital project documentation to determine the solution project’s readiness to proceed from Pre-Formulation to Formulation and document the decision.
 (SNWG MO Program Plan 12.2.1.6)

+_The pre-formulation phase of a solution project starts after NASA learns about proposed SNWG activities in OMB’s funding request.
+Projects begin at this stage, but budget and scope adjustments can still be made until NASA receives and distributes funds (at the start of the fiscal year) and the project enters the formulation phase.
+Initiating solution projects at this stage allows pre-formulation activities to be carried out so that funds can be distributed to solution projects as soon as possible._

-- What you need to do before
+- What you need to do before the ATP DG:
     - Complete your preliminary Project Plan, which includes:
         - [X] Notional OSS Objectives (How will your project adhere to Open Source Science principles during Solution Product development and operation?)
         - [X] Notional SEP Plan (How will your project promote stakeholder engagemenet throughout the Solution Product development and operation?)